rwilliams/jrubywiki/FAQs.md

 ---------------------------------------

 Yes.
 JRuby officially started supporting 1.9.2 features as of the 1.6.x line of releases, though it is not default in those versions.
-You must specify the --1.9 flag at the command line or in a JRUBY_OPTS environment variable, or add "compat.version=1.9" to .jrubyrc (on 1.6.5 or higher).
+You must specify the `--1.9` flag at the command line or in a *JRUBY_OPTS* environment variable, or add "compat.version=1.9" to *.jrubyrc* (on 1.6.5 or higher).

-JRuby will make 1.9 mode default in some version after the 1.6.x line.
+Ruby 1.9 mode is default in JRuby 1.7.0 and later, 1.8.7 compatibility can still be used with the `--1.8` flag.

 How do I run JRuby without the command-line scripts?
 ----------------------------------------------------